How to Organize Medicines and Supplements

 Step #2.
 Gather

 Before we start organizing your meds you first need to know exactly what you have.
 And for this project, it might take a bit longer to gather things up.
-In many homes, medicines and supplements tend to migrate into different rooms and that means you will want to walk each of them specifically.

 Use a laundry basket to make this task a bit easier.
-Go into each room looking to see if you have any medications.
+Go into each room, looking to see if you have any medications.

 Step #3.
 Sort